chef/automate/components/automate-chef-io/content/docs/reports.md

 The Reports view under the Compliance tab provides comprehensive insight into the compliance status of all scanned infrastructure.

+{{% info %}}
+Note: The count of controls listed in the _Profile Status_ pane of the Reports Overview represents how many controls have been executed, and not the count of unique controls executed.
+{{% /info %}}

 ![Compliance](/images/docs/compliance.png)

 ### Dates in Compliance Reports